ChatLounge/ChatServices/README.md

-## atheme
+## ChatServices

+ChatServices is a fork of the now defunct Atheme services software.

-Atheme is a set of services for IRC networks designed for large IRC networks with high scalability requirements.
-It is relatively mature software, with some code and design derived from another package called Shrike.
+Atheme was a set of services for IRC networks designed for large IRC networks with high scalability requirements.
+It was relatively mature software, with some code and design derived from another package called Shrike.

-Atheme's behavior is tunable using modules and a highly detailed configuration file.
+ChatServices's behavior is tunable using modules and a highly detailed configuration file.
 Almost all behavior can be changed at deployment time just by editing the configuration.

 If you are running this code from Git, you should read GIT-Access for instructions on